-iceparty asked: How do you handle the anxiety?
+iceparty said: How do you handle the anxiety?
 I don't mean to be blunt or personal but I've had some bad anxiety since the start of the year.
 Finding myself eating and smoking less.
 Idk what to do.

 It’s cool bro.
 If there’s one thing anxiety has taught me, it’s one element of human nature that brings us closer together.